 Depending on how you use VPN split tunneling, you can:

-As a rule of thumb, ensure all your sensitive activities/information are protected by the VPN.
-Only exclude apps/services in which privacy and security are not the top priority.
+As a rule, ensure the VPN protects all your sensitive activities/information.
+Only exclude apps/services where privacy and security are not top priorities.

 ExpressVPN split tunneling

 ExpressVPN offers split tunneling per-app basis on Android, Mac, and Windows.
 You can select all VPN apps, do not allow selected apps to use the VPN, and only allow selected apps to use the VPN.

 You can choose split-tunneling options on routers such as Router VPN, No VPN, and the MediaStreamer.

 Surfshark split tunneling